Learning Concept Embeddings for Efficient Bag-of-Concepts Densification: Learning Concept Embeddings

-For both the CRC \& 3C models with use a context window of size 9 and a vector of 500 dimensions.
-We train the skip-gram model for 10 iterations using 12 cores machine with 64GB of RAM.
-The CRC model took $\sim$15 hours to train for a total of $\sim$12.7 million tokens.
-The 3C model took $\sim$1.5 hours to train for a total of $\sim$4.5 million concepts.
+For both the CRX \& CCX models with use a context window of size 9 and a vector of 500 dimensions.
+We train the skip-gram model for 10 iterations using 12-core machine with 64GB of RAM.
+The CRX model took $\sim$15 hours to train for a total of $\sim$12.7 million tokens.
+The CCX model took $\sim$1.5 hours to train for a total of $\sim$4.5 million concepts.

-\subsection{BOC Densification}
+\subsection{BoC Densification}

-As we mentioned in the related work section, the current mechanisms for BOC densification are inefficient as their complexity is least quadratic with respect to the number of non-zero elements in the BOC vector.
-Here, we propose simple and efficient vector aggregation method to obtain fully densified BOC vectors in linear time.
-Our mechanism works by performing a weighted average of the embedding vectors of all concepts in the given BOC.
-This operation scales linearly with the number of non-zero dimensions in the BOC vector.
-In addition, it produces a fully dense vector representing the semantics of the original concepts and considering their weights.
-Formally, given a sparse BOC vector $\mathbf{s}\!=\!\{(c_1,w_1),\dotsc,(c_{|\mathbf{s}|},w_{|\mathbf{s}|})\!\}$ where $w_i$ is weight of concept $c_i$.
-We can obtain the dense representation of $\mathbf{s}$ as in equation 8:
+As we mentioned in the related work section, the current mechanisms for BoC densification are inefficient as their complexity is at least quadratic with respect to the number of nonzero elements in the BoC vector.
+Here, we propose simple and efficient vector aggregation method to obtain fully continuous BoC vectors (CBoC) in linear time.
+Our mechanism works by performing a weighted average of the individual concept vectors in a given BoC.
+This operation has two advantages.
+First, it \emph{scales linearly} with the number of nonzero dimensions in the BoC vector.
+Secondly, it produces a fully dense BoC vector of \emph{fixed size} representing the semantics of the original concepts and \emph{considering their weights}.
+Formally, given a sparse BoC vector $\mathbf{s}\!=\!\{(c_1,w_1),\dotsc,(c_{|\mathbf{s}|},w_{|\mathbf{s}|})\!\}$, where $w_i$ is weight of concept $c_i$\footnote{The weights are the TF-IDF scores from searching \emph{Wikipedia}.}.
+We can obtain the dense representation of $\mathbf{s}$ as in equation \ref{eq:dense}:

-where $\mathbf{u}_{c_i}$ is the embedding vector of concept $c_i$.
-Once we have this dense BOC vector, we can apply the cosine measure to compute the similarity between a pair of dense BOC vectors.
+where $\mathbf{u}_{c_i}$ is the vector of concept $c_i$.
+Once we have this dense BoC vector, we can apply the cosine measure to compute the similarity between a pair of dense BoC vectors.

-As we can notice, this weighted average is done once and for all for a given BOC vector.
-Other mechanisms that rely on concept alignment \cite{songunsupervised}, require realignment every time a given BOC vector is compared to another BOC vector.
-Our approach improves the efficiency especially in the context of dataless classification with large number of classes.
-Using our densification mechanism, we apply the weighted average for each class vector and for each instance once.
+As we can notice, this weighted average is done \emph{once} for any given BoC vector.
+Other mechanisms that rely on concept alignment \cite{songunsupervised}, require \emph{realignment} every time a pair of BoC vectors are compared.
+Our approach improves the \emph{efficiency} especially in the context of dataless document classification with large number of classes.
+Using our densification mechanism, we apply the weighted average for the BoC of each category and for each instance document once.